The Heart Behind My Lens: Unveiling the Why Behind Portrait Photography

 There are so many things our brain forgets.
 But the moment you see a photo it all comes back.

 It’s like the smell of freshly cut grass, I love it because it brings me back to my childhood, to where I grew up.
 I grew up in the countryside, with big pieces of land, tractors and families spending days out helping each other.
-Yes, there was tiredness and hard work but you could vert happiness and a sense of purpose.
+Yes, there was tiredness and hard work but you could get happiness and a sense of purpose.
 I only realised that when I was older.
-But when I rarely smell this in London now, I stop for sec, breathe and find a little smile on my face.
+But when I rarely smell this in London now, I stop for a second, breathe and find a little smile on my face.

 Photos like smells trigger memories and therefore emotions.
 That’s the power of photography.